micro-manager/micro-manager.github.io/_pages/Okolab.md

 {% include notice icon="note" content="If you have more than one controller, please make sure to plug the USB cable to the unit which is directly connected to the Oko-Touch.
-When two (or more) units are connected in a stack, one becomes the master and the other is acting as a `slave device`, so only the controller connected to the Oko-Touch will answer to USB commands" %}
+When two (or more) units are connected in a stack, one becomes the master and the other is acting as a &apos;slave device&apos;, so only the controller connected to the Oko-Touch will answer to USB commands" %}

 {% include notice icon="info" content="The Nightly Build version of Micro-Manager 2.0-gamma may not install a required folder.
-If, after the installation, the `okolib` folder is missing in your Micro-Manager installation folder, please download the following file [http://www.oko-lab.com/public/micro-manager-2.0/Okolib.zip Okolib db folder] and un-compress it in Micro-Manager installation folder." %}
+If, after the installation, the &apos;okolib&apos; folder is missing in your Micro-Manager installation folder, please download the following file [Okolib db folder](http://www.oko-lab.com/public/micro-manager-2.0/Okolib.zip) and un-compress it in Micro-Manager installation folder." %}

 ## Configuration